Guterres pledges continued UN support for Lebanon ‘in every possible way’

 "The legendary strength of the Lebanese people now faces an additional test", said UN Secretary-General António Guterres.
 Almost a week after the blast produced "a colossal toxic cloud that was visible for miles", he lamented that "many people remain missing".

-The #BeirutExplosions destroyed 10 containers of critical supplies. @UNICEF is already replacing them.— UNICEF Supply Division (@UNICEFSupply) August 10, 2020

-Thousands of #PPE and medical items are en route to #Beirut from our Copenhagen supply hub to support @UNICEFLebanon’s relief efforts and ongoing work for children in #Lebanon. pic.twitter.com/HhPyRktZSP

-In an instant, the explosion “flattened vital infrastructure and shattered windows near and far”, he stated.
-“Surrounding neighborhoods were levelled.
-Many thousands are now homeless”.
+In an instant, the explosion "flattened vital infrastructure and shattered windows near and far", he stated.
+"Surrounding neighbourhoods were levelled.
+Many thousands are now homeless".

 And three hospitals were left inoperable, while two others sustained substantial damage.
 "The shock waves were felt across the city – and indeed across the Mediterranean", the UN chief said, adding that "the economic, social and other reverberations" will continue for some time.